-One of the most popular untucked shirt options is the checkered or striped dress shirts.
+One of the most popular options when not tucking is the checkered or striped dress shirts.
 For some reason, these shirts are almost made specifically to be untucked.
 While many are capable of one or the other, you'll come across others that will just work best untucked.
 These shirts tend to be the pattern button-down types.

 Those with graphics are the best to do this with more than others simply because they are made to use with a professional and casual environment.
 You can wear those with dress pants as well as jeans and even shorts.
 Therefore, you want to search for those types of shirts.